Abriel (band): Beginning–2009

-In August 2007, guitarists Sean Hartman and Tim Wrobel from Fortuna, California, a small town in Northern California decided to move to San Francisco with an arsenal of songs ready to start a band.
+In August 2007, guitarists Sean Hartman and Tim Wrobel from Fortuna, California decided to move to San Francisco with an arsenal of songs ready to start a band.
 After another year of going through many drummer and vocalist auditions, near the end of 2008 they found Boston, Massachusetts native Alexa Rae to provide both singing and screaming vocals.
 This is when the band decided to go with the name Abriel.
 The band recorded a two-song demo and released the first single, "Show Em' Your Hips", that December.
 At this time, the band did not have a drummer, so Hartman switched to drums for the first two shows and recorded albums.
 The band's first show with a full line-up with Alex Greenling on drums and Paul Littler on bass was a San Francisco battle of the bands in January 2009, which they won.
 The band then did a headlining tour across the West Coast, which garnered attention and earned them a spot on the 2009 Vans Warped Tour where they performed with such bands as A Day to Remember, Chiodos, The Devil Wears Prada, Thrice, and more.

 2010–Hiatus

 After 2009 Warped Tour the band went underground after losing their drummer and bassist, then came back in May 2010 after being asked to play main stage at California Metalfest in Pomona with Bleeding Through.
 The show brought the band back and got them attention from record labels like Century Media Records and Victory Records.
 The band decided, even with just a vocalist and two guitarists, that it was time to record an album.
 The band considered a few known producers but instead chose up and coming metal producer Max Karon to record at his studio in Emeryville, CA, making up for missing band members by adding Max as the bassist and programming drums written by Max and Sean.
 After the album was finished, the band brought on drummer Chad Evans and Max Karon performed bass on tour throughout the year.
-The album, "This Will Swallow You Whole," was released on August 19, 2010 with a CD release party at the DNA Lounge in San Francisco.
+The album, "This Will Swallow You Whole", was released on August 19, 2010, with a CD release party at the DNA Lounge in San Francisco.
 Chad had left the band at the end of the year for personal reason so the band then chose to go on hiatus, even though they had just released their debut album.